The Census, a Valuable Research Aid

 Ancestry.com is another site that maintains copies of census records online.
 However, they are a subscription-based service.

-There are several others, but there is not space here to list them all.
+There are several others, too many to list them all here.

 The 1940 Census Form

 The Name Game: Misspellings, Alternate Spellings, Mistakes, and More

 Beware of misspellings/alternate spellings, misunderstandings, misinterpretations, mistaken information, and other places where the data may be almost but not quite correct.

 So, how does such an official and important accounting have so many errors?